 Give general direction to the work of the CAT.

-With support from the ADA Compliance Officer, oversee the work developing annual subcommittee goals and complete annual evaluation of progress toward accomplishing these goals.
+With support from the ADA Compliance Officer, oversee the work of developing annual subcommittee goals and evaluating progress toward these goals.

 Report significant CAT accomplishments to the UTA Board of Trustees on an annual basis.